Is Your Website Crawlable by AI? How to Test and Fix AI Bot Access

 LLM Pulse AI tracks your brand mentions and citations across ChatGPT, Perplexity, Gemini, Google AI Mode, and AI Overviews.
 After allowing AI bots to crawl your site, you can:

-• Analyze which pages get cited — Content Intelligence shows exactly which URLs AI models reference, helping you double down on what works
+• Analyze which pages get cited: Citation Analysis shows exactly which URLs AI models reference, helping you identify what works

 For agencies: the free crawlability checker is a powerful prospecting tool.
 Run it on client websites to identify AI visibility gaps, then demonstrate the value of ongoing AI visibility monitoring with LLM Pulse.
-Plans start at €49/month with unlimited seats and a 14-day free trial.
+Plans start at €49/month with unlimited seats.

 FAQ